Steve Kean 'forced to resign' as Blackburn Rovers manager

 Following Kean's appointment, Rovers only avoided relegation from the Premier League on the final day of the 2010-11 season with a 3-2 victory at Wolves.

-However, he was unable to save them from the drop last season, ending the club's 11-year stay in the top flight.
+However, he was last season, ending the club's 11-year stay in the top flight.